obsidiansystems/obelisk/lib/route/ROUTING.md

 # Obelisk Routing

-This document contains examples and introductory material for using the `obelisk-routes` package in your application.

-The `obelisk-routes` package is designed to help with managing the paths and parameters for the various pages in your application.
-These routes are for organising and structuring the navigation of your application.
+The `obelisk-routes` package is designed to help with managing the paths and parameters for routing in your application.

-This is distinct from packages like `servant` that are designed for building endpoints for a REST API.
-When building these routes you're not going to be handling headers or HTTP methods.
+This is distinct from packages like `servant` that are designed for specifying endpoints for a REST API.
+When building routes with `obelisk-routes` you're not going to be handling headers or HTTP methods.

 One of the goals of `obelisk-routes` is to allow for complex routing structures to be partitioned into manageable chunks that are then combined in a straight-forward manner.
 Allowing for re-use of various components and to help the type-system provide as many guarantees as possible.
+We'll see this come into play when we start adding more complex routes.

 ## Building blocks

 There are a few pieces required to build routes in Obelisk and there is plenty to dig into if you are curious.
+It may seem daunting and there is certainly a lot of power on offer.
 However for our purposes we can survive with a surface level understanding.

+Below we will cover a few of the types that we need to interact with to add routes to our application.
+Again you don't have to have a deep understanding of these types, a high level view will suffice for now.

 #### `SegmentResult`

-This is the primary building block of individual routes, it has a list-like structure of; a recursive component, and a terminating case.
+This is the primary building block of individual routes, it has a list-like structure with a recursive component, and a terminating case.

+The recursive case is the `PathSegment Text (Encoder check parse a PageName)` constructor that encodes a literal segment in the path, followed by one or more `Encoder`s.

+The terminating case is the `PathEnd (Encoder check parse a (Map Text (Maybe Text)))` constructor.
-The `PathEnd ...` constructor may be used to indicate that there is only this single segment in that route, or to terminate a longer route.
+It is used to indicate that there is only this single segment in that route, or to terminate a longer route.

-Or the `PathSegment "user" ...` to encode "user" as a literal segment in the path, followed by more `Encoder`s.

 #### `Encoder`

-An `Encoder` describes how the either an individual segment of a route is to be encoded.
+An `Encoder` may describe how an individual segment of a route is to be encoded.
 Such as how to read the number from a route like `/user/33`.

-It can also describe how several routes are encoded.
-So you may have an `Encoder` that describes how all of the routes pertaining to 'blog posts' are encoded.
+Or how several routes are encoded.
+So you may have an `Encoder` that for all of the routes pertaining to 'blog posts', such as:

+- /blog/:postId:/edit
+- /blog/:postId:/metrics
+- etc...

-In particular note that `Encoder`s may be composed using the composition operator from `Control.Category`.
-This means that complex route structures can be broken down into manageable pieces and then composed together to encode the entire structure.
+In particular note that `Encoder`s may be composed, thereby creating more elaborate routing structures from simpler pieces.
+It also means that scary looking routing hierarchies can be partitioned and made easier to work with.

 #### `BackendRoute` & `FrontendRoute`

-Obelisk has two distinct sets of routes for backend and frontend.
-These GADTs are called `BackendRoute` and `FrontendRoute`.
-These are provided for you to start you off, and we will create our own later on.
+An Obelisk application begins with two distinct sets of routes for backend and frontend.
+These are defined as GADTs called `BackendRoute` and `FrontendRoute`, respectively.
+These are provided for you to start you off.

 In a fresh Obelisk application these live in the `Common.Route` module.